Wednesday, January 30, 2008

 We have a thousand ambiguities and conflicts we have to resolve in moving from childhood to adulthood, and even on less extreme issues, the choices often have costs either way.
 This particular conflict is beyond the reach of children to resolve.
 They are damaged.

 Additional note: there are varieties of offenders, though I have lumped them together and generalized here.
 Some are true sociopaths, seemingly untouchable by any real emotion.
 Others are more sad sacks, immature schmoes who actually are at a child’s age in their sexual development.
 There is much in between.
 But this matters little if at all to the damaged child.
 The perpetrator learns to rationalize any behavior and becomes a secret menace.
-Whether they go there through intent or tragedy has no effect on the victim.
+Whether they got there through intent or tragedy has little effect on the victim.

 Tuesday, January 22, 2008